 Option Description Maximum Items in Results List Use this parameter to specify the maximum number of files that are displayed in the Results list.
 This avoids un- manageably long lists of files.
 Note that the MediaBay does not warn you if the maxi- mum number of files has been reached and there might be situations where a certain file you were looking for could not be found, because the maximum number of files was reached.
-Allow Editing in Results List When this is activated, you can also edit attributes in the Results list.
-When this option is deactivated, editing can only be done in the Attribute Inspector.
 Show File Extensions in Results List When this is activated, file name extensions (e.gwav or .cpr) are displayed in the Results list.